UTSGhost/AnkiGenerator/README.md

 # AI-Image-to-Anki

-*Check out my other branches as well: [JAMstack App](https://github.com/UTSGhost/AnkiGenerator/tree/serverless-app) | [Full-Stack Webserver](https://github.com/UTSGhost/AnkiGenerator/tree/web-app)*
+*Check out my other branches as well: [Client-Side React SPA](https://github.com/UTSGhost/AnkiGenerator/tree/serverless-app) | [Full-Stack Webserver](https://github.com/UTSGhost/AnkiGenerator/tree/web-app)*

 Create anki decks based on Images, using Gemini API and `genanki`.
 Currently built for DE -> JP (German to Japanese) including automatic Masu -> Dictionary Form cards for verbs, but can theoretically be adapted for any language.